BitcoinErrorLog/libbitcoin-wiki/Test-Guide.md

 BOOST_AUTO_TEST_CASE(configuration__construct2__none_context__expected)
 ```

 Group tests in a single `.cpp` file to mirror the source file naming convention.
-If it becomes necessary to break up the test file into independent files for a single corresponding class or source file, use the following test file naming convention:
+If it becomes necessary to break up the test file into independent files for a single corresponding class or source file, use the following test file naming convention (or a subdirectory):
 ```
 class__method.cpp
 file__function.cpp